 After a couple of hits (Sandra refused to partake as usual), C started asking me questions.
 She wanted to know how I felt about myself and the magazine.
 Even though her questions seemed awfully personal, I decided to go along for the ride.
 Suddenly, I was Ralph Bellamy, the actor who talked with a gravely voice.
 I learned later, he was still alive at the time of this experience.
 Talking as Ralph, gravely voice and all, I started telling C things like, “I’m tired and I don’t want to do this anymore (publish the magazine).
 I’ve worked long enough and hard enough in my life; all I want to do is retire and be left alone.”

-As Ralph continued complaining to C, my primary attention was drawn elsewhere.
+As Ralph continued complaining about how tired he was to C, most of my attention was drawn elsewhere.
 I found myself materializing as a shaft of light in the middle of my, somehow, hollow chest cavity.
-Jutting out from the chest wall around me were many shadow boxes.
-They reminded me of the Hollywood Squares show on television.
+Jutting inward from the front and side walls were stacks of shadow boxes.
+The image reminded me of the Hollywood Squares television show from the 1960’s, were nine participants sat in their own box, stacked three wide and three high.

 In profound disbelief, I slowly rotated about my central position to absorb the full impact of this depressing scene.
 After several revolutions, I noticed a dark shadowy figure shifting back and forth outside the rear wall of my chest cavity.
-His large hands rested on either side of my spinal column as he moved his head back and forth from one side of my backbone to the other.
-I knew he wanted to get inside.
+His large hands rested on my ribs on both sides of my spinal column as he quickly moved his head back and forth from one side of my backbone to the other.
+I knew he wanted to come inside.

-As I continued to keep an eye on him, I noticed the back wall of my chest cavity was growing less dense and opaque.
+As I continued to watch him, I noticed the back wall of my chest cavity was growing less dense and opaque.
 Finally, I could see him clearly.
-He was young, large and powerful.
+He was young, large, and powerful.
 He reminded me of the comic book character, the Hulk, except he didn’t have green skin.
 The inside of my chest cavity was clearly visible to him and it looked like he was more determined than ever to get inside.
 It was only a matter of time before he broke through the thinning wall of my chest cavity.
 With an almost imperceptible shift, my consciousness joined him in his struggle.

-At this moment, I was summoned back outside of my body.
+At this moment, I was summoned back outside my body.
 Ralph was just ending up with his rant about old age and retirement.
-The effect of the marijuana started to wear off and my heightened sense of awareness was fading.
+The effect of the marijuana began to wear off and my heightened sense of awareness was fading.
 Despite hearing Ralph’s depressing monologue about old age and observing the state of my nursing-home psyche, I began to feel a glimmer of hope.
-Something inside me was changing.
+Something inside me had changed.

 For days and weeks after this experience, whenever I was at home alone, I would imagine myself as the young giant who had stepped in to save the day for me.
 As I walked through the house, I would flex my muscles like a body builder and growl with the energy and power of the Hulk.
 I continued doing this for months after this profound experience until the change became permanent.